rutvik2510/rutvik2510/README.md

 ### Hi there, I'm Rutvik 👋

 👀 I’m interested in web development as a MERN stack developer.
-🌱 I’m currently learning React and Node.js.
+🌱 I’m currently learning React, Node.js and MongoDB.
 💞️ I’m looking to collaborate on exciting web development projects and open-source contributions.
 📫 How to reach me:
 -Email: rutvikpatil2510@gmail.com